ptr1337/rpi-img-builder/README.md

-## Image Builder for the Raspberry Pi | Xfce4 Edition
+## Image Builder for the Raspberry Pi | Xfce Edition
 ### This branch is under testing so build at ur own risk.

 The boards and distributions that are currently supported;